 This Jesus is the stone that was rejected by you, the builders, that has become the cornerstone.
 And there is salvation in no one else, for there is no other name under heaven given among people by which we must be saved."
 (Acts 4:11-12 NET)

 I believe so, not saying what we are doing is incorrect simply that it is incomplete.
-Why not say I baptize you in the name of the Father, Son, and Holy Spirit... that is, the name of the Lord Jesus Christ!
+More completely we would say, I baptize you in the name of the Father, Son, and Holy Spirit… that is, the name of the Lord Jesus Christ!